xsf/xmpp.org/content/uses/instant-messaging.md

 Projects that are using vanilla and open XMPP are listed on our [software section](/software/).

-There are also many, mostly commerical projects that have created an XMPP-based Instant Messaging network or use XMPP in their backend.
+There are also many, mostly commercial projects that have created an XMPP-based Instant Messaging network or use XMPP in their backend.

 | Users        | Company                         | Description                            |
 |--------------|---------------------------------|----------------------------------------|